Britain's Next Top Model

 Britain's Next Top Model (or Britain & Ireland's Next Top Model 2011–13), often abbreviated as BNTM, BINTM, or Top Model, is a British-Irish reality television show in which a number of women compete for the title of Britain's Next Top Model and a chance to start their career in the modelling industry.
 The first "cycle" premiered on 14 September 2005 on Sky Living.

 The winner normally receives a modelling contract, cosmetics campaign, and a spread within a fashion magazine which also included appearing on the front cover.
 Other prizes which changed from cycle to cycle included a car, holiday, money, or an apartment among other things.

 As part of the Top Model franchise, it was based on the American television series America's Next Top Model.
-From series 7 thru 9, the show was named Britain and Ireland's Next Top Model as it had begun to include contestants from Ireland.
+From series 7 through 9, the show was named Britain and Ireland's Next Top Model as it had begun to include contestants from Ireland.

 On 28 October 2013, Sky Living confirmed that the show had been cancelled.
 In April 2015, the show confirmed via its Twitter account that it would be returning in 2015 on Lifetime.
 The title was changed back to Britain's Next Top Model due to licensing issues, but contestants from Ireland were still allowed to apply for the show.